 - Home to 373 bird species, 19 of which are Endangered, Threatened or of Special Concern under Canada’s Species at Risk Act

-- Has the highest diversity of owls, woodpeckers, swifts and hummingbirds in Canada
+- Harbours the highest diversity of owls, woodpeckers, swifts and hummingbirds in Canada

 - Supports 1.45 million waterfowl in the breeding season

-- Contains more than 1,500 species of native vascular plants, 43 species of fish, 29 species of amphibians and reptiles and 94 species of mammals
+- Home to more than 1,500 species of native vascular plants, 43 species of fish, 29 species of amphibians and reptiles and 94 species of mammals